daandouwe/Thesis/sparsemap/wrap-dynet-python.md

     CExpression c_sparsemax "dynet::sparsemax" (CExpression& x) except + #
 ```
-This looks like magic, until you realise that in the file `dynet/expr.h` (from which de external cdef is made) you can find it defined as
+This looks like magic, until you realise that this line references the file `dynet/expr.h` (from which de external cdef is made) where you can find the function `sparsemax` defined as
 ```cpp
 Expression sparsemax(const Expression& x);
 ```